AlinSafawi19/SafawiNet/LOGGING_SYSTEM.md

 ## Troubleshooting

 ### Client Logs Not Appearing
-1. Check if logging is enabled: `localStorage.getItem('debug-logging')`
+1. Check browser console for network errors
-2. Check browser console for network errors
+2. Verify API endpoint is accessible
-3. Verify API endpoint is accessible
+3. Check if client logger is properly initialized

 ### Server Logs Not Appearing
 1. Check if `LOG_DIR` directory exists and is writable